Canarian cuisine: Sauces and appetizers

 Many small dishes are presented in the Canary Islands as appetizers, or snacks (tapas), which are known locally as enyesques.

 Mojo (pronounced mO-ho) is a sauce served with many dishes, which is made mainly of oil, garlic, vinegar, salt, red pepper, thyme, cumin, coriander and several other spices.
 The two main kinds are mojo rojo (red, often served with meat) and mojo verde (green, often served with fish), though both can be served with potatoes.
 The spicy red type is called mojo picón.
 This recipe is the base of the mojos of Latin America, especially Cuba, Dominican Republic, Puerto Rico, and Venezuela, due to heavy Canarian emigration, and have also influenced the cuisines of the non-Hispanic Caribbean islands.

-Papas arrugadas (literally, "wrinkly potatoes", as a reference to the look of their cooked skin) are small unskinned potatoes which have been boiled in salt water and served with mojo.
+Papas arrugadas (literally, "wrinkly potatoes") are small unskinned potatoes which have been boiled in salt water and served with mojo.

 One very typical Canarian product is gofio, a flour created by grinding roasted sweetcorn, which used to be the staple food for the local population for centuries.
 Gofio is produced locally and is added to many foods.
 For instance, it can be mixed with warm milk to be drunk in the morning, as well as made into a dough-like food called pella that can be eaten alongside meals.
 Gofio can also be stirred with fish broth and onions to create a dish called gofio escaldado or escaldón de gofio.

 Local varieties of cheese are popular and numerous, specially goat cheese.
 Cheeses from both La Palma and Fuerteventura are protected by the Denominación de Origen label.
 Other notable cheeses are the Flor de Guía cheese and the queso tierno (tender cheese).
 Hard cheese is made into a paste called Almogrote on La Gomera island.
 Grilled cheese with mojo is sometimes served as a starter.